Greenhouse Gas Reduction Strategies for Local Governments

 Green Building Incentives/ Performance Standards

-Here are some examples of local incentive programs, performance standards, and pilot projects:
+Here are some examples of local incentive programs, performance standards, and projects:

 - Bainbridge Island Housing Design Demonstration Projects (2022).
 See Bainbridge Island Municipal Code Sec.
 2.16.020(S) for a program description.